istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Support

-For any support related questions, issues or customization requirements, please contact [Spektra Systems](info@spektrasystems.com) or [Red Hat Support](https://www.redhat.com/en/services/support).
+For any support related questions, issues or customization requirements with the GitHub template please contact [Spektra Systems](info@spektrasystems.com).

+If you are experiencing production deployment issues please contact [Red Hat Support](https://www.redhat.com/en/services/support).